A-LinCui/A-LinCui.github.io/content/publication/conference-paper/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Illustration of our motivation and our proposed dynamic ensemble predictor framework.'
+  caption: 'Illustration of the proposed dynamic ensemble predictor framework.'
   focal_point: ''
-  preview_only: false
+  preview_only: true

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.